-What can we learn from bloodstains, death, buzzards and hangings?
+What can we learn from bloodstains, death, buzzards, and hangings?
 I know, but the message needs to go forth.
-It’s one of those messages that will have you saying, “Awe, Lord G-d why is this happening in my life?”
+It’s one of those messages that will have you saying, “Awe, Lord God why is this happening in my life?”

-Famine happens on our land but we don’t notice it much anymore.
+Famine happens on our land, but we don’t notice it much anymore.
 We don’t have to wait until June to sink our teeth into ripe, red watermelons or peaches or pears.
 At our fingertips, we have fake, sprayed, unhealthy foods to choose from year round.
-We have water sources to spray our grounds with and even genetically modified seeds.
-But back in the day, the land became dry and cracked and the harvest was little, if any, and the people looked up at the sky and waited, then they searched their hearts and inquired to Him.
+We have water sources to sprinkle our grounds with and even genetically modified seeds.
+But back in the day, the land became dry and cracked, and the harvest was little if any.
+The people looked up at the sky and waited, then they searched their hearts and inquired to Him.
 I can remember going to tent meetings when I was a young girl and all the men and women crying out for rain because we were in a drought.

 David probably wasn’t too concerned the first year of famine.
-He probably was getting a better take the second year and by the third year, he realizes that there is sin somewhere in the land.
-THE LAND CRIES OUT.
+He probably was getting a better take the second year, and by the third year, he realizes that there is sin somewhere in the land.
+The land cries out.
 It always has, whether it’s with earthquakes, typhoons, or even landslides, it cries.
-The animals cry and even take on a sickly look.
-ABLES BLOOD CRIED FROM THE GROUND… Perhaps you’ve been in a famine for a few years?
+The animals cry and also take on a sickly look.
+Ables blood cries from the ground.
+Perhaps, you’ve been in a famine for a few years?